Node Monitoring

 3.5.
 Validator Node Management

-Zetrix Data Screens provide a powerful toolset for comprehensive node monitoring, ensuring the blockchain network remains secure, efficient, and reliable.
-By leveraging real-time metrics, customizable dashboards, and alerting mechanisms, node operators can maintain optimal performance and contribute to the overall health of the Zetrix ecosystem.
-Adhering to best practices in node monitoring enhances network stability and fosters trust among users and stakeholders.
+The Zetrix Data Screens offer a robust suite of tools for comprehensive node monitoring, helping ensure the blockchain network remains secure, efficient, and reliable.
+By utilizing real-time metrics, customizable dashboards, and alerting mechanisms, node operators can maintain peak performance and support the overall integrity of the Zetrix ecosystem.
+Following best practices in node monitoring not only enhances network stability but also builds trust among users and stakeholders.

 4.Glossary